Send a query to Michael Joy of The Seymour Agency

 Self-published authors – major publishers will not buy a previously published novel or series – please don’t submit it.
 Your best bet is to write a new series.
 I’d be happy to look at new writing from an experienced self-published author.

 Fiction: Is your project in a genre I represent or at least in the zip code?
 I don’t represent SF/F/horror or romance, even though I like reading them.
 Your mystery on a spaceship will still be sold as SF - not my genre.
 A band of cat burglars who are actually cat-people would be fun, but it is fantasy - not my genre.
 I’m okay with romantic elements in a non-romance story.
 I like situational humor, but I'm not interested in satire.
 I do not have the expertise to represent legal/court narratives or military stories.
 Cozies will be a tough sell to me unless the “community” is something extremely different.
 No talking or communicative animals.
-First-person is a tough sell for me.
+Projects written in first-person is a tough sell for me.
+I lean more toward 3rd-person close.

-Word Count: Be sure the word count of your MS is within the standards for the genre you are writing. https://thewritelife.com/how-many-words-in-a-novel/ For the genres I represent, over 105k words is too much.
+Word Count: Be sure the word count of your MS is within the standards for the genre you are writing. https://thewritelife.com/how-many-words-in-a-novel/ For the genres I represent, under 60k is too short and over 105k words is too much.

 Synopsis: Don’t stress over the format, but make sure you include the conclusion – yes, I need to know how the story ends.
 Do not expect an agent to read your book just to find out how it ends.
-Other key elements: the inciting incident, obstacles to the main character’s goals, and the climax.
+Other key elements: the inciting incident, obstacles to the main character’s goals, the black moment, and the climax.
+If you are not familiar with these terms - Google them.

 Non-fiction: no arm-chair quarterbacking.
 If your project is about winning the World Beard and Moustache Championship, you better be a competitor or a barber…or better yet, be both.